-A casual employee can resign by providing one hour's notice to the employer.
+A casual employee can resign by providing one hour's notice.

 Termination

 An employer is required to give a casual employee one hour's notice of termination.

 Prior to terminating an apprentice, an employer must contact the Department of Training and Workforce Development Apprenticeship Office on 13 19 54 to discuss any proposed termination of an apprentice.